WVU-CS330-2024-08-Group02/ClimaCloset/frontend/src/components/Navbar/README.md

 ### Overview

 1. **`Navbar.css`**
-   - This file contains all the relevant styling for the navbar component.
+   - This file controls the appearance and layout of Navbar.
+It handles styling all of the interactive and responsive elements.

 2. **`Navbar.jsx`**
    - This file contains the code that sets up the navbar for our webapp.
 It uses three different sections for left (About page), middle (Home, Preferences, Weather pages), and right (Login/Signup, Profile pages).